24 hours customer service +9779849693351

 Overview

-The Serang Gompa trek is a unique adventure in the heart of the Manaslu region, emerging with breathtaking landscapes, deep cultural and spiritual experiences.
-This trek not only takes you to the Manaslu Circuit, but also introduces you to the ancient Serang Gompa best high land meditations center occupied with peaceful nature and holds significant religious importance for Tibetan Buddhists.
+The Serang Gompa trek is a unique adventure in the heart of the Manaslu region, offering breathtaking landscapes and deep cultural and spiritual experiences.
+This trek not only takes you to the Manaslu Circuit but also introduces you to the ancient Serang Gompa, considered the best highland meditation center, set in a peaceful natural environment, and holds significant religious importance for Tibetan Buddhists.
 The trek to Serang Gompa offers solitude and insight into Tibetan Buddhist traditions, making it a must-do for trekkers seeking physical and spiritual challenges.

 Serang Gompa History